 The Wallace Bowl at Gilson Park hosts free outdoor concerts all summer long.
 Boat enthusiasts can take advantage of the harbor or sailing beach to store and launch their craft from.
 Tennis courts and Playground equipment are located at parks throughout the village.

 The Community Recreation Center has a full service workout gym with aerobic equipment, weight machines, free weights and a track.
 There is a gymnastic gym with a full set of equipment for kids to learn and play on.
 Art and dance rooms provide a place for art classes, and dance classes ranging from tap and ballet to hip hop.
 The center has all types of activities for adults and kids.

 The Centennial Park facility has a wonderful outdoor swim center with 4 pools.
 The largest pool has a zero depth side, slides and water falls.
 There is a diving pool, lap pool and toddler pool.
 Other amenities at Centennial include an indoor ice rink and indoor tennis courts.
 Kids can take swimming, skating or tennis lessons at Centennial.

 Wilmette has many excellent choices for dining.
-Restaurants in the downtown area include: The Noodle, Depot Nuevo, Dowize Bistro, Walker Brothers, 153 Akira, the Big Tomato, Fuel, Nicks, and The Valley Lodge.
-A recent addition is Napolito.
+Restaurants in the downtown area include: The Noodle, Depot Nuevo, Dowize Bistro, Walker Brothers, 153 Akira, the Big Tomato, Fuel, Nicks, Pescadero, Napolita, and The Valley Lodge.

 Plaza DeLago has Convito.
 In east Wilmette is JP McCarthy’s.